bit101/bufkill/readme.md

 ## Todo

 - Option to show an "Are you sure" prompt when closing a terminal buffer, as it may have an important process running in it.

+## Known issues

 - There may be issues if you have multiple/nested splits set up.
+Or have bufers open in tabs.
 These scenarios have not been thoroughly tested.